 Clarity – does anything in the proposal not make sense or require clarification from the operational community?

-As noted above, it is not clear whether the current RFC 2826 MoU between ICANN and the IETF with respect to performance of the IANA functions is legally binding.
 The new arrangements in Section 2, part III of the proposal were left for future negotiations between IAOC and ICANN.

 Aside from that, the proposal is clear.
 With the exception of few new arrangements listed in Section 2, part III, the proposal describes existing practices with a history of working well for the Internet community.